lizconlan/lizconlan.github.com/_posts/2013-09-22-experiments-with-elasticsearch-1.md

       }
     }'

-Note that `contributors` has been excluded from the analyzer - despite being defined as a string, we're actually going to use it to store an array of strings to reflect that an article may have been written by more than one person.
+Note that `contributors` has been excluded from the analyzer - this is going to be our example facet field.
+Despite being defined as a string, we're actually going to use it to store an array of strings to reflect that an article may have been written by more than one person.

 ### Create a test document (or 3)